jvillalobos22/juanton-dev-portfolio/posts/3-unbreakable-react-laws.md

 - Keep functions small and focused (Single Responsibility Principle)
 - Move shared types, constants, and helpers to dedicated files

+---

-## Law #3: Master Modern Frontend Fundamentals - Beyond Basic HTML & CSS
+## Principle #3: Master Modern Frontend Fundamentals - Beyond Basic HTML & CSS

 The final law might raise some eyebrows.
 In an era where it seems like a new JavaScript framework drops every week, I'm here to tell you that mastering HTML and CSS is more critical than ever.
 I've seen too many React developers dive deep into hooks and state management while treating HTML and CSS as afterthoughts.
 Trust me, this is a recipe for disaster.